 I-1 Purpose

-Pursuant to Florida Statutes, Chapter 252.365: Emergency Coordination Officers; disaster-preparedness plans, this Continuity of Operations Plan (COOP) establishes policy and guidance to ensure the continued execution of the mission-essential functions for State of Florida, Department of Education, Office of Early Learning (OEL) and the local early learning coalition in the event an emergency threatens or incapacitates operations, and requiring the relocation of selected personnel and functions of The Early Learning Coalition of Flagler and Volusia Counties, Inc. (ELCFV), whose main office location is 135 Executive Circle, Suite 100, Daytona Beach, FL 32114.
+Pursuant to Florida Statutes, Chapter 252.365: Emergency Coordination Officers; disaster-preparedness plans, this Continuity of Operations Plan (COOP) establishes policy and guidance to ensure the continued execution of the mission-essential functions for State of Florida, Department of Education, Division of Early Learning (DEL) and the local early learning coalition in the event an emergency threatens or incapacitates operations, and requiring the relocation of selected personnel and functions of The Early Learning Coalition of Flagler and Volusia Counties, Inc. (ELCFV), whose main office location is 135 Executive Circle, Suite 100, Daytona Beach, FL 32114.

 Specifically, this plan is designed to: